We Are Disruptors

 Karen Heard, CEO

 Karen Heard has a passion for bringing people together to fight for a common good.
 In 2015, after a trip to Cambodia, a ministry was born and has now developed into The 1 Collective.
-She and her husband have two sons, two daughters-in-law, and two daughters and live in the Baltimore area.
+She and her husband have two sons, two daughters-in-law, and two daughters and live in the Atlanta area.